mabackma/data-prices-streamlit/README.md

 This Streamlit application analyzes electricity data from the sensors at the Sunday Morning Resort microgrid.

-Read [PDF File](https://github.com/mabackma/data-prices-streamlit/blob/main/Streamlit_analyzer.pdf) for more information about this project.
+Read the [PDF File](https://github.com/mabackma/data-prices-streamlit/blob/main/Streamlit_analyzer.pdf) for more information on this project.

 # Install Python modules:
 ### pip install -r requirements.txt